 - Can you still find porn that isn’t online or via your television?
 Sure.
 But the more you talk about your porn problems with those around, the more these issues are exposed to the light, and the less likely you’ll be to pile in the car, drive to your access-point, look a human being in the eye, and purchase more porn.
 Temptation for porn is like a bonfire.
 Every time you look at online porn, you are throwing more wood on the fire.
 Once you eliminate online porn, your body’s addictive thirst for porn in general will curb itself.

 For the sake of brevity of one blog post, if you talk to people with authority in your life about your porn problem, and you get Spector Pro on your computer and eBlaster Mobile on your smartphone, you will definitely be on the right path.

-The rest of the path is simply learning how to stop living in fantasy and learn to embrace reality (The title of my book).
+The rest of the path is simply learning how to stop living in fantasy and learn to embrace reality.
 You’ve been given one reality, embrace it.
 The opposite of “life” is “death”, but it is also “fantasy”.
 You cannot live on fantasy food, fantasy air, or fantasy water, so why do we think we can live on fantasy sex and fantasy relationships?

 The grass is not greenest on the other side, it’s greenest where you water it.